Skip to content

 go test <package_name>

-Here, package_name is the test suite you want to run.
+Replace <package_name> with the name of the test suite you want to run.

 cd frontend